theibrahimmalik/UniCode_20-21/README.md

 [UniCode Website:](https://www.showcode.io/unicode/) https://www.showcode.io/

-## :progress: Learn and improve through competing
+## :smile: Learn and improve through competing
 Practice makes perfect, and Showcode challenges are the perfect opportunity to learn by doing.
 If a certain challenge doesn’t go well, you can go back and practice afterwards.

-## :money: Build your coder-first profile to share
+## :moneybag: Build your coder-first profile to share
 You can build up a profile of achievements, badges and certificates.
 Share your profile and show companies your potential based on coding ability, rather than qualifications or experience

 ## :clipboard:  How it works?